ianraydouglass/IanD_RPG_Movement/README.md

 # IanD_RPG_Movement
+ As a heads up, with the recently anounced changes to unity's pricing model, I've decided to re-start this project in Unreal as of 9/13/2023.
- A demonstration of the top-down RPG Movement system for the next version of the Ruins of Vha
+ This was planned to be a demonstration of the top-down RPG Movement system for the next version of the Ruins of Vha